lukelawlor/sortstudy-cli/README.md

 Clone the repository and enter it like so:

     git clone https://github.com/lukelawlor/sortstudycli
+    cd sortstudycli

 Build the program with GNU make:

     make

-Then install it to `/usr/local/bin`:
+Then install the executable to /usr/local/bin:

     sudo make install